 A certain percentage of the public relies on conservative Christian news outlets.
 Some of them did not know of developments in Guam.
 This news blackout emphasizes the importance of the public reading both conservative and liberal news sources in order to obtain a full understanding of events.

 2015-JUN-12: An interesting situation in Mexico:

 The New York Times published a fascinating article about marriage equality in Mexico.
 Same-sex marriage is theoretically illegal everywhere in that country except for Mexico City and one northern state.
 However, same-sex couples are obtaining injunctions from local state judges on the basis of the Supreme Court of Mexico's 2014 ruling that restricting marriage to opposite-sex couples is unconstitutional.
 They are obtaining marriage licenses, and marrying.

 Some of those opposed to SSM may feel OK about this because SSMs remain illegal in almost all of the country.
-Some in favor of SSM may feel OK about this because couples can, by spending an extra $1,000 on lawyer and court fees, and waiting for many weeks, be married.
+Some in favor of SSM may feel OK about this because couples can, by spending extra money -- perhaps U.S. $1,000 on lawyer and court fees -- and waiting for many weeks, be married.

-2015-JUN-26: The U.S. Supreme Court issues ruling that legalized gay marriage across the country, bu not immediately:
+2015-JUN-26: The U.S. Supreme Court issues ruling that legalized gay marriage across the country, but not immediately:

 On the morning of JUN-26, the U.S. Supreme Court issued a ruling in the Obergefell v.
 Hodges case.
 This is a consolidated case involving gay marriage lawsuits from Kentucky, Michigan, Ohio, & Tennessee.
 In each case, U.S. District Courts had previously legalized gay marriages in the state.
 However, when the cases were consolidated and appealed to the 6th U.S. Circuit of Appeals, a three-judge panel of that court overturned the lower court rulings by a vote of 2 to 1.